microsoft/PowerToys/README.md

 ### Color Picker

- - Fixed border transparency issues in the picker popup when picking a color.
  - Fixed a UI issue causing the color picker modal to hide part of the color bar.
 Thanks [@TheChilledBuffalo](https://github.com/TheChilledBuffalo)!

 ### Command Not Found